Chapter 30: The status determination process

 Ecological risk assessment

 In the early 2000s, AFMA and CSIRO, with funding from the Australian Government, initiated the development of ERAs to assess the impacts of fishing activities on ecological components, such as target, bycatch and byproduct species; protected species; habitats; and communities.
 The ERA methodology (Hobday et al. 2007) is hierarchical, moving from a low-level, qualitative analysis of risks (level 1) to fully quantitative assessments of the level of fishing mortality (level 3).
 Low-risk activities and species are screened out at each step in this process.
-AFMA's responses to the ERA results are detailed in fishery risk management reports, which are linked to the bycatch and discarding workplans for a fishery.
+AFMA’s responses to the ERA results are detailed in fishery risk management reports, which are linked to the bycatch and discarding workplans for a fishery.
+ERAs for individual fisheries are currently being updated, and the results of ERAs are reported for each fishery.

 EPBC Act and its interactions with fisheries management